VivaRado/Advent/README.md

 **Design**

 Advent was designed in 2007 by Andreas Kalpakidis, It features as originally intended 7 Weights of geometric sharp curved high rise forms and modernized Greek Letters.
+This realease features 14 Weights, the original with italics.

 **  **